0xbeedao/agent-arena/docs/lab-notes.md

 Also, I think that the state machines should save state to DB on change, which will allow for easier "hydration" of the machines on re-entry.

 Could also use a "pause" option on all the machines for testing - so that they don't auto-step to end.

+## 2025-06-05

+Moved back to Cursor.

+App is now working through feature creation - need to have it save state in the round as it goes, so that it will be easy to resume a contest, and to set up tests without having to cycle the whole thing every time.